M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Experimental Setup

 \subsection{Multilingual VQA}

 We analyze the impact of language on the VQA task in a cross-lingual experimental setting.
-We measured how a model’s performance changes when the language of its instructional prompts and provided context varies.
-To do this, we created multilingual versions of our prompts and the oracle contexts for both CVQA and WorldCuisines.
-We used \texttt{Gemini-2.5-Flash} model to produce high-quality translation of two key components.
-To ensure their fidelity, all translations were subsequently reviewed and validated by annotator. \begin{itemize} \item \textbf{Multilingual Prompts:} The entire instruction template, including system messages and formatting cues, was translated from English into each of the target languages.
+We measure how the model’s performance changes when the language of its instructional prompts and provided context varies.
+To do this, we created multilingual versions of our prompts and the oracle contexts for both \textsc{CVQA} and \textsc{WorldCuisines}.
+We use \texttt{Gemini-2.5-Flash} to produce high-quality translation of two key components.
+To ensure their fidelity, all translations were subsequently reviewed and validated by annotators. \begin{itemize} \item \textbf{Multilingual Prompts:} The entire instruction template, including system messages and formatting cues, was translated from English into each of the target languages.
 This creates the \texttt{Multilingual Prompts} setting to see whether models achieve better cultural grounding and task performance when instructions are provided in the native language of the query.
 We measure this by analyzing the performance change from the English prompt baseline.

 \item \textbf{Multilingual Oracle Context:} Similarly, we created the \texttt{Oracle Multilingual Context} setting to investigate whether models perform better on a cultural VQA task when the evidence is provided in the culture's language.
-For this oracle setup, we translated the ground-truth English context into each target language.
+For this oracle setup, we translated the oracle English context into each target language.
 This allows us to isolate the model's ability to perform cultural reasoning when all information is presented in the target language.
 By comparing this to the English context baseline, we can directly quantify whether models benefit from language that is aligned with the VQA's cultural context. \end{itemize}